jbgb13/PredictorsCCB_PLOS/README.md

 # What shapes climate change beliefs (CCBs) in Africa

 Code for replicating the manuscript of "What shapes climate change beliefs in Africa?
-A random forest approach", under review in PLoS ONE
+A random forest approach", under review in PLoS ONE.
+Authors: Juan B. González and [Alfonso Sanchez](https://www.alfsanchez.com/).

 1. [Code for random forest analysis](https://github.com/jbgb13/PredictorsCCB_PLOS/blob/main/RF_PLOS.R)